Reporting year 2024

 Content

-Number of serious incident notifications for each financial year, by local authority and region.
+Number of serious incident notifications for each reporting year, by local authority and region.

 Variable names and descriptions